MarsIfeanyi/ERC20Token-From-Scratch-Web3Bridge/README.md

 ## Creating an ERC-20 Token from Scratch @Web3Bridge

-How to create an ERC-20 Token from Scratch using the official documentation on Ethereum Improvement Proposals,[EIP's](https://eips.ethereum.org/all).
+This is how to create an ERC-20 Token from Scratch using the official documentation on Ethereum Improvement Proposals,[EIP's](https://eips.ethereum.org/all).

 [EIP-20](https://eips.ethereum.org/EIPS/eip-20) gave us the standard for Token Creation, hence the name "Token Standard" and token created using this standard are known as ERC-20 Tokens (Ethereum Request for Comment).